psalm · 134

 What's Going On…

 You can be the one awake when the rest of the house has gone quiet — the second-shift worker, the night-feed parent, the one with insomnia, the one whose prayer life happens between eleven and three because that is when the noise dies down.
-You feel tucked away from the rest of the people of God, like the day-shift faithful are doing the real work and you are just keeping a candle lit.
+You feel tucked away from the rest of the people of God, like the real worship is happening somewhere brighter, with everyone else, and you are just keeping a candle lit.

-You do not need to be on the day shift.
-You need to remember that the night servants in the house of the Lord were the ones being told, first, to lift up their hands and bless His name.
+You do not need to wait for daylight.
+You need to remember that the servants standing watch in the house of the Lord at night were the ones told, first, to lift up their hands and bless His name.

 What It Means